Miracle0x0/sglang_torch_utils/README.md

 Currently contains:

+1. **Universal Memory Profiler**: Like torch memory profiler, but can examine more low-level memory allocations, such as NCCL internal buffers.
+I personally used this to handle NCCL related memory issues.
-1. Merge multiple Torch Profiler traces from multiple ranks into one big trace (useful when checking cooperation between ranks).
+2. **Trace Merger**: Merge multiple Torch Profiler traces from multiple ranks into one big trace (useful when checking cooperation between ranks).
-2. Extract kernel time breakdown statistics from profiles.
+3. **Kernel Stat Extractor**: Extract kernel time breakdown statistics from profiles.